 » Morning Markets (Asaichi)

-From my hotel in Hida Hotel Plaza, it was an easy 10-minute walk to one of the two Morning Markets.
+From my hotel in Hida Hotel Plaza, it was an easy 10-minute walk to one of the two morning markets that are famous Takayama attractions.

 Apparently, these Morning Markets started more than 300 years ago.
 Today, it typically opens at 7:00AM and closes at noon, and you can either go to Jinya-mae Market in front of the Takayama Jinya museum or to Miyagawa Market along the Miyagawa River in the Old Town.